TimeForLuke/The-Unknown-Server/README.md

 - [WorldGuard](http://builds.enginehub.org/) development version, commit 3a8e3e8.
 Licensed under the GNU Lesser General Public License version 3.
 The full text of this license can be found in the file `licenses/LGPLv3-WorldGuard.txt`.

 ## Setting up the server
+You will need to install [Docker](https://www.docker.com) to run the server.

-- First get the jars in `bin/` using `git lfs pull`
+1. First get the jars in `bin/` using `git lfs pull`
-- Download Docker
-- Run `docker build .`
+1. Run `docker build -t the-unknown .`
-- Run blabla TODO
+1. Run `docker run -dit --mount type=bind,source=$(pwd)/server,destination=/data -p 25565:25565 --name minecraft the-unknown:latest`.

+To view the logs, run `docker container logs minecraft`.
+To use the console, run `docker attach minecraft`.
+To detach from the console (but keep the server running), press `Ctrl + p` followed by `Ctrl q`.

+Stop the server by running `stop` in the Minecraft console and pressing `Ctrl + c` when asked to.

+To restart the server, run `docker start minecraft`.

 ## Contributing